Royal Opera House, Bow Street, Covent Garden, London WC2E 9DD

 Address: Bow Street, Covent Garden, London, WC2E 9DD

-Nearest Underground: Covent Garden (Piccadilly line), Leicester Square (Piccadilly line, Northern line)
+Nearest Tube or Train: Covent Garden (Piccadilly line), Leicester Square (Piccadilly line, Northern line)

 Nearest Buses: 1, 4, 6, 9, 11, 13, 15, 23, 26, 68, 76, 77a, 91, 168, 171, 176, 188, 501(southbound only), 505, 521, X68 all go to the Aldwych.

 Theatre Facts and HistoryDate opened: 7 December 1732

 First production: The Way of the World by William Congeve